Catherine Driscoll

-Catherine Driscoll is an Australian professor of Gender and Cultural Studies at the University of Sydney.
-She grew up in Wauchope, New South Wales and was educated at Wauchope High School, the University of Newcastle (Australia), and the University of Melbourne.
+Catherine Driscoll is an Australian researcher and expert in gender issues and cultural analysis.
+She is a professor of Gender and Cultural Studies at the University of Sydney.
 She has worked at the University of Melbourne, the University of Adelaide, and joined the School of Philosophical and Historical Inquiry at the University of Sydney in 2003.
 She has held visiting fellow positions at Duke University, Columbia University, Cardiff University, and the Australian National University.

-Driscoll served as Vice-Chair and then Chair of the international Association for Cultural Studies (2016-2022), and helped found the International Girls Studies Association in 2011.
+Driscoll served as vice-chair and then chair of the international Association for Cultural Studies (2016-2022).

+Early life and education

+Driscoll grew up in Wauchope, New South Wales and was educated at Wauchope High School.
+She subsequently earned degrees from the University of Newcastle (Australia), and the University of Melbourne.